cecvl/Airline-Ticket-Booking-System/README.md

 # POS-Airline
-a prototype called O. (initially soggy) a school project
+a prototype called O (initially soggy) . a school project .